-Emergency unblinding will be done by sealed unblinding envelopes.
+Emergency unblinding will be done by unsealing unblinding envelopes.
 The envelopes will be prepared centrally by IMSB and sealed by the study pharmacists.
 Study pharmacists receive a request for a specific patient ID and randomise the patient using his or her patient ID via ALEA 17.1.
 The study pharmacists then write the patient ID on a prepared letter that contains the randomized treatment for this patient and seal the letter so that the patient ID can be seen in the window of the envelope.

-Data will be unblinded after the last participant has completed the visit planned for day 7 after trial drug administration for a first data analysis of the expansion cohort (Group 2D).
+Data will be unblinded after the last participant has completed the day 7 visit after infusion for a first data analysis of the expansion cohort (Group 2D).
 Unblinding is done by the IMSB.
 Results are not communicated to participants during the trial and are used to inform the further development of DZIF-10c.